 -

-A visit to Hobbiton was expected to be a highlight of our trip and it didn’t disappoint.
-It started well when we woke to a clear blue sky and warmth from the sun.
-We had a noisy but free nights camping.
-The occasional sound of a passing lorry disturbed my slumber, but I soon dropped… Continue Reading
+14th May 2017 A visit to Hobbiton was expected to be a highlight of our trip, and it certainly didn’t disappoint.
+The day began beautifully, with a clear blue sky and warm sunshine greeting us as we woke.
+We enjoyed a noisy but free night’s camping.
+While the occasional sound of a passing lorry disturbed… Continue Reading

 -

-It rained all night.
-It was still drumming on the roof when we rose at 8.15am.
-By the time I had finished breakfast and had a shower it had started to ease off and blue sky could be seen seaward.
-It was such a shame that we were heading up the coast and away from… Continue Reading
+13th May 2017 It rained all night, and when we rose at 8:15 am, it was still drumming on the roof.
+By the time I finished breakfast and had a shower, the rain had started to ease, and blue skies could be seen over the sea.
+It was such a shame that we were heading… Continue Reading

 -

-I guess we have been lucky so far, sunny days and hot afternoons are not the norm in New Zealand in the winter.
-Last night, as we drove towards our campsite on Ohawe Beach we could see Mount Taranaki just a few miles away standing proud of the surrounding landscape with its snow-topped peak glinting… Continue Reading
+12th May 2017 I suppose we’ve been lucky so far, sunny days and hot afternoons are not typically the norm in New Zealand during the winter.
+Last night, as we drove towards our campsite on Ohawe Beach, we could see Mount Taranaki just a few miles away, standing tall against the surrounding landscape with its… Continue Reading